SpeckNoob/Nokotan-Enjoyers/README.md

 ![image](https://github.com/user-attachments/assets/bd00b6b5-922a-49a0-bb43-03d6022214f9)

-The design could be perfected if the skeleton was made to skale with the motor or we had chosen a different motor that not only satisfies what the robot needs but also that it fits confortably to the skeleton.
+The design could be perfected if the skeleton was made to scale with the motor or we had chosen a different motor that not only satisfies what the robot needs but also that it fits confortably to the skeleton.

 ## Steering
 ----